 Ron is the designated restructuring counsel to many leading financial institutions such as The Royal Bank of Scotland, Bank of America, Citibank, Commerzbank, Toronto-Dominion Bank and The Bank of Nova Scotia.
 He has represented clients in bankruptcies, workouts, DIP loans, distressed debt transactions, bankruptcy litigation, derivatives and distressed acquisitions.
 Ron has represented interests of financial institutions and investors in such restructuring and bankruptcy cases as Ocean Rig, Seadrill, CHC Helicopter, Erickson, Indiana Toll Road, Pocahontas Parkway, Eagle Bulk, Spyglass Films, American Airlines, Republic Airlines, Chemtura Corporation, Quebecor, AbitibiBowater, North Las Vegas, Ritchie Risk-Linked Strategies, Star Diamond, Lehman and Mesa Airlines.

-Jonathan Ayre represents clients in the oil and gas, power generation, and chemical industry companies and their investors in acquisitions, divestitures, joint ventures and project development.
-His practice includes the formation of private equity-backed entities investing in the oil and gas and chemicals industries.
+Jonathan Ayre represents clients across the energy spectrum including oil and gas, power generation, and chemical industry companies and their investors in acquisitions, divestitures, joint ventures, project development, financing and restructuring transactions.
+His practice includes the formation of private equity-backed entities investing in the energy, oil and gas, power generation, and chemicals industries.